dotnetrdf/dotnetrdf/docs/user_guide/querying_with_sparql.md

 }
 ```

-Note that one important difference between reading SPARQL results versus reading RDF is that you cannot read SPARQL results into a non-empty result set - doing so results in an exception.
+Note that one important difference between reading SPARQL results versus reading RDF is that you cannot read SPARQL results into a non-empty result set.
+Doing so results in an exception.